"deforestation free" supply chains: New EU Regulation approved

 Member states will have to establish proportionate, effective and dissuasive sanctions.
 The maximum amount of the fines cannot be less than 4% of the company's annual turnover.
 Furthermore, the authorities are provided with broad powers regarding products that do not comply with these new rules.

-The new regulation will now need to be formally adopted by the European Parliament and the Council before it can enter into force; operators and traders will then have 18 months to implement the new rules.
+The new regulation will become applicable, for the most part, on December 30th 2024.
 Micro and small enterprises will have a longer adjustment period and will benefit from other specific provisions.

 Studio Legale Corte is Italy's oldest food law firm, founded in 1921.
-We offer legal representation and legal advice and in-house training to food business operators, including producers, importers, large-scale retailers, mass caterers, and trade associations in the food sector.
+We offer legal representation, legal advice and in-house training to food business operators, including producers, importers, large-scale retailers, mass caterers, and their respective trade associations.